Will 2022 Summer Intensives be held in person?

-The Academy is holding all 2021 Summer Intensives in-person at Joffrey Tower located at 10 E. Randolph Street in Chicago, IL.
+The Academy is holding all 2022 Summer Intensives in person following our Academy COVID-19 Guidelines (guidelines subject to change) at Joffrey Tower located at 10 E Randolph Street in Chicago, IL.
 Should in-person classes be suspended for any reason prior to or during Summer Intensive programming, classes will be adapted to a virtual or hybrid model following recommended guidelines.
 Families will be informed of any changes.
 The Academy is unable to provide refunds or tuition adjustments should the program shift between an in-person or online format at any point during the summer.

 I do not live locally.
 May I attend your program?